OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Introduction

 \section{Introduction}

 Optimization problems are ubiquitous in domains from operations and economics to engineering and computer science.
 While major advances in optimization algorithms over the last several decades have led to reliable and efficient optimization methods for a wide variety of structured optimization problems, including linear programming (LP) and mixed-integer linear programming (MILP), optimization modeling --- transforming a domain problem into a mathematical optimization problem --- still requires expert knowledge.
 According to a recent survey, 81\% of Gurobi's commercial solver users have advanced degrees, with 49\% of them holding a degree in operations research \citep{gurobiReport}.
 This expertise gap prevents many organizations from using optimization, even when it could significantly improve their operations.
 Examples include inventory management in supermarkets, patient operations in hospitals, transportation policies in small municipalities, energy management in local solar farms, and operations in small businesses or NGOs \citep{saghafian2015operationsHospital, aastrup2010fortyRetail, yao2020optimizationTransport, shakoor2016wakeFarm}.
-Automating optimization modeling would allow enterprises to improve efficiency using optimization techniques, even when they cannot afford to access optimization experts.
+Automating optimization modeling would allow optimization practitioners to tackle more problems and develop models faster, amplifying the impact of existing expertise.